See the Products page for info on ALL of my 3D tutorials.

 Over the last few years, with the increased availability of better digital cameras, and the whole HDR phenomenon, I've been able to composite many of my models more realistically.
 Even if you're not attempting to be completely photorealistic, these tips can help add some interest and depth to your renders.
 The advantage of knowing how to do it is that, as better photos or other backgrounds become available, you can improve the look of your work.

-Scenes, Models, and Materials included on the DVD:
+Scenes, Models, and Materials included:

 Some reference and texture images are copyrighted, and cannot be included.
-However, ALL geometry is included, as it stands at the time of this DVD release.
+However, ALL geometry is included, as it stands at the time of this release.

 - The complete Boeing 727-100 model